-Since the UChicago programs began in 2007, the ITM has awarded more than $4.3 million to more than 40 junior investigators, and many alumni have gone on to secure major grants and scale their projects to improve people’s health.
+Since the programs began, the ITM has awarded more than $6.8 million to more than 50 junior investigators at multiple ITM institutions, and many alumni have gone on to secure major grants and scale their projects to improve people’s health.

-The prestigious K Awards support young investigators for up to two years.
+The prestigious K Awards support young researchers for up to two years.
 Those holding an MD, PhD, or MD/PhD who are interested in clinical, translational, and/or oncology research are encouraged to apply for: